EtienneHenn/Autum-Leaf-Assesment/README.md

 Tasks Handled:
 1)  Question 1

-    a)The counter variable was not included in the scope of the function.
+    a)  The counter variable was not included in the scope of the function.
       Thus, I added the "global counter" to correct this error.

 2)  Question 2

-    a)Running question 2 through pytest results in a failure message.
+    a)  Running question 2 through pytest results in a failure message.
+        Thus, I changed the number value of inc() from 3 to 4 inorder for the function to succeed.
+        *Images included as proof

+3)

 1)  Created a docker file